 You see, beans fix nitrogen.
 They take nitrogen from the air and turn it into food that the plant can use.
 So really… Beans feed themselves!
 Actually, they store this nitrogen in nodules in their roots and it breaks down into the soil and feeds other plants too.
 Isn’t that amazing?

 This is how beans can build your soil.
 I’ll explain more about it at the end of this post.

 How to Plant Beans…

-Direct sowing – beans are generally directly sown in the garden.
+Beans are generally directly sown in the garden.
 The seeds are large and very easy to handle and it’s just so much simpler to plant them in the garden.
-However, I have heard about people who start their beans indoors (read: Starting Vegetable Seeds Indoors Under Lights).
+However, I have heard about people who start their beans indoors.

 What you do have to pay attention to is air flow, especially if you grow dry beans that need to dry.
 What I do if I feel like my plants are too crowded is simply trim some leaves to open up room for some air.

 Space your rows 20 to 36 inches apart.
 You can also play with this number a bit.
-You saw above that I planted a double row… I had a wide bed and didn’t want to waste the space, so I planted 2 rows 10 inches apart.
-On both sides of this row, there was a 30” walkway and it worked very well.
+Sometimes I plant a double row.
+I have wide garden beds and don’t want to waste the space, so I plant 2 rows 10 inches apart.
+On both sides of this row, there is a 30” walkway and it works very well.

-Successive sowing for maximum production – you can keep planting beans every 2 to 3 weeks all the way through mid-summer so you have a continues supply of beans.
+You can keep planting beans every 2 to 3 weeks all the way through mid-summer so you’ll have a continuous supply of beans.